- 3012 Views

 - by Stephen Gustitis

-Being charged with a crime is a frightening experience . . . it’s also dangerous.
-Consequently, the first line of defense in any criminal case is excercising your right to remain silent, no matter what.
-When potential clients call we advise every single person: “Do not speak to anyone about your case.”
-And of equal importance . . .
+Being charged with a crime is a frightening experience and talking about it is dangerous!
+Consequently, the first line of defense in any criminal case is excercising your right to remain silent . . . and we mean silent!
+When potential clients call we advise each person: “Do not speak to anyone on this planet about your case.”
+Of equal importance?
 “Deactivate all your Internet social media websites.”

-This is critically important since everything you say about your case to anyone, except your criminal defense lawyer, can be used [Facebook] against you.
-Furthermore, photographs on the Internet can be used against you, as well.
-It makes our job defending clients more difficult when they talk about their case or have unflattering “party” photographs on Facebook, and the like.
-Moreover, everyone believes they’re the exception to the rule and police officers or prosecutors would never look at their social media sites.
+This is critically important since everything you say about your case to anyone, except your criminal defense lawyer, can be used against you in court.
+Even your parents can be subpoenaed to testify against you.
+Photographs on the Internet can be used to incriminate someone.
+Text messages, emails, and blog posts can be admitted into evidence to prove guilt.
+Posting facts about your case on legal forums is equally dangerous.
+It makes our job defending clients more difficult after they’ve talk about their case or have incriminating “party” photographs on Facebook, and the like.
+Interestingly, folks believe they’re the exception to the rule and prosecutors would never examine their social media sites.
 This simply isn’t true.
-Facebook has morphed into an outlet enabling law enforcement to track someone’s every move.
-Facebook is better than an ankle monitor.
-It allows the police to track you online and see where you’re tagged or what your status updates say you’re doing.
+Facebook has morphed into a tool enabling law enforcement to track someone’s every move.
+In fact, Facebook can be better than GPS tracking.
+It allows the police to trace you online.
+They see where you’re tagged and what your status updates say about your activity and location.